Applying to Selective Enrollment, Gifted, Charter, and Magnet Schools

 - Senn High School Magnet Program in the Arts (“Senn Arts”) offers a sequence of coursework in music, theatre and visual art that allows for depth and technique development in the arts.
 Admissions requirements include a minimum ISAT stanine of 5 in reading and math from the 7th grade, and an audition/interview.

-- Curie Metro High School Fine & Performing Arts Program offers a rigorous study and studio experiences in dance, music and visual art.
+- Curie Metro High School Performing & Visual Arts Program offers rigorous study and studio experiences in dance, music and visual art.
 Although an audition is not part of the admissions process, students must demonstrate an interest and ability level in the visual and performing arts during the first year of the program.